Germans, Dutch and Finns reopen tricky EU bank deal

 A representative from one of the three finance ministries that issued the statement sought to play down its importance, saying it merely clarified what was agreed in June.

-Only the viable banks would then qualify for recapitalization from the ESM.
-The rest would either have to find a way to be recapitalized via the private sector or be wound up by the national government.
+Only the viable banks would then qualify for recapitalisation from the ESM.
+The rest would either have to find a way to be recapitalised via the private sector or be wound up by the national government.

 The official said the issue was now "up for discussion", indicating that the statement was designed to reopen the debate, an invitation Ireland and Spain will no doubt take up quickly.